holoviz/panel/doc/tutorials/basic/build_report.md

 ## Recap

-In this section we have built a *Wind Turbine Report* with a nice user experience, exported it to `.html` and distributed it via email.
+In this section we have built a *Wind Turbine Report* with a nice user experience, exported it to a `.html` file using the `.save` method and distributed it via email.

 ## Resources